mthl/guix-artwork/website/posts/the-big-change.md

 [`read`](https://www.gnu.org/software/guile/manual/html_node/Scheme-Read.html)
 procedure, which reads an sexp (or an abstract syntax tree if you will) from a byte stream and returns it, does not preserve comments.
-Obviously we’d rather not throw comments, so we came up with our own `read` variant that preserves comments.
+Obviously we’d rather not throw away comments, so we came up with our own `read` variant that preserves comments.
 Similarly, we have a custom pretty printer that can write comments, allowing it to achieve changes like this: